Skip to main content

 Pharmacogenomics, the study of how genetic variations influence an individual’s response to medications, offers a transformative lens for PCOS treatment.
 It seeks to predict drug efficacy and potential adverse reactions based on a patient’s unique genetic makeup.
 Given the heterogeneity of PCOS and the variable responses to conventional therapies, pharmacogenomic insights hold immense promise for optimizing drug selection and dosage.

-Consider metformin, a widely prescribed medication for in PCOS.
+Consider metformin, a widely prescribed medication for insulin resistance in PCOS.
 Genetic variants in drug transporter genes, such as OCT1 (Organic Cation Transporter 1), can influence metformin’s absorption, distribution, metabolism, and excretion, thereby affecting its therapeutic efficacy.
 An individual with specific OCT1 polymorphisms might exhibit a suboptimal response to standard metformin doses, necessitating an adjustment in dosage or consideration of alternative insulin-sensitizing agents.

 Similarly, genetic variations in genes encoding drug-metabolizing enzymes or drug targets can influence the effectiveness and side-effect profile of hormonal contraceptives or ovulation-inducing agents.